Create a new scan (full configuration)

 Important: The recorded login sequence must contain the following requests:

-• Login/Authorization request
+• Login/authorization request

 For details about recording a CONFIG or LOGIN file see Recording traffic and Recording the login using AppScan Standard.